Code-for-Sydney/Sydney-data/README.md

 The script:
 - Reads the filtered data from `sydney_property_data.csv`
-- Check Redis cache for previously geocoded addresses
+- Checks Redis cache for previously geocoded addresses
-- Geocode new addresses using the local Nominatim server
+- Geocodes new addresses using the local Nominatim server
-- Cache successful geocoding results in Redis (30-day expiry)
+- Caches successful geocoding results in Redis (30-day expiry)
-- Save the results to `sydney_property_data_geocoded_no_unit.csv`
+- Saves the results to `sydney_property_data_geocoded_no_unit.csv`

 Features:
 - Multi-threaded processing for faster geocoding